 En español | It’s normal to feel anxiety in response to stressful life events, but sometimes that worry or fear grows more intense and persistent.
 Rather than a temporary feeling, it can become a lasting sense of dread that interferes with daily life — signaling a possible anxiety disorder (which is treatable).

-In some people, however, anxiety can build and trigger a full-blown panic attack.
-Symptoms include heart palpitations, sweating, trembling, shortness of breath, chest pain and nausea.
+Some anxious people, though, will have a full-blown panic attack — a frightening experience in itself that commonly includes alarming symptoms such as heart palpitations, sweating, trembling, shortness of breath, chest pain and nausea.

 Nearly 5 percent of adults experience a panic disorder at some time in their lives, according to the National Institute of Mental Health.
 Women are more likely to report panic attacks than men.

 Because a panic attack can look and feel similar to a heart attack, be sure to get checked out by a medical provider if you’re not sure what you’re experiencing, says Robert Roca, M.D., chair of the American Psychiatric Association’s Council on Geriatric Psychiatry and a psychiatrist at John Hopkins Medicine.
 “Typically, it comes out of the blue, so people have trouble interpreting it as an anxiety symptom,” he adds.

 Since panic attacks feel different to different people, AARP asked six adults who have had them to describe what their attacks feel like, and to share what helps them cope.